What is Spinal Cord Stimulation (Neurostimulation Therapy)?

-- Neurostimulator – The device, similar to a pacemaker, that sends mild electrical pulses and is usually surgically implanted under the skin in your abdomen or upper buttock
+- Neurostimulator – The device, similar to a pacemaker, that sends mild electrical pulses and is usually surgically implanted under the skin in your upper buttock or abdomen

 - Leads (pronounced “leeds”) – Thin, insulated medical wires that deliver neurostimulation to the epidural space near the spine

-- Physician Programmer – A computer at your doctor’s office that lets your doctor adjust the neurostimulation system and set stimulation levels
+- Physician Programmer – A device at your doctor’s office that lets your doctor adjust the neurostimulation system and set stimulation levels

 - Handheld Programmer – A device similar to a remote control that you can use at home to optimize pain relief based on how your pain is changing throughout the day or during various activities